jir4yu/gulp-front-end/readme.md

 # Example

 * Create `img` `js` and `scss` folder.
-* add some files and data to these folder that you just created.
+* Add some files and data to these folder that you just created.
-* run this command
+* Run this command

 ```sh
 gulp